HarmonizedMRI/SequenceExamples-GE/pge2/spiral2/README.md

 # Spiral sequence for Pulseq on GE

+Code for sequence generation and recon provided by Florian Wiesinger, GE

 WIP, February 2025

-Need to add recon

 This example is for testing gradient rotation detection with seq2ceq.m